 - A misrepresentation as to the state of indebtedness between the bank and the company at the time the guarantee is given

 Suppose a director and business owner is called in to the bank’s offices to discuss the state of the company’s facilities and it is represented by the bank that if it is to continue to support the business, additional security, including a personal guarantee, is required.
-This constitutes a representation by the bank that the state of the account between it and the business is at a level that legally entitles it to call in the loan facilities.
-There are a number of reasons why this may not be the case (see our earlier article entitled “Undue Bank Pressure”).
-For example, the balance owing to the bank has been simply overstated by the unlawful application of incorrect interest charges.
+This constitutes a representation by the bank that the state of the account between it and the business is at a level that legally entities it to call in the loan facilities.
+There are a number of reasons why this may not be the case (see my earlier article entitled “Undue Bank Pressure”).
+For example, the balance owing to the bank may have been simply overstated by the unlawful application of incorrect interest charges.
 In this case, the bank claims that the balance is such as to put the business in default under the terms of the relevant loan facility.
-If interest, properly calculated, would mean no default had occurred then the misrepresentation of the balance could be a material misrepresentation as to the state of the account entitling the guarantor to have the guarantee set aside.
+If interest, properly calculated, would mean no default had occurred, then the misrepresentation of the balance could be a material misrepresentation as to the state of the account.
+This would entitle the guarantor to have the guarantee set aside.

 - A misrepresentation as to what was being guaranteed

 In the case of a guarantor who was led to believe that he was simply guaranteeing a bank loan, but the guarantee as a matter of fact extended to “all debts and liabilities direct or indirect” of the principal debtor, the bank was prevented from recovering in respect of “indirect liabilities” (Royal Bank of Canada v Hale 30 DLR (2d) 138).